gaehlerm/SoftwareEngineering/README.md

 ### Worker class

 Worker classes are implementing the difficult algorithms in your code.
 Some people may say that these are the only real classes.
 At least most of the design rules for classes apply only to worker classes.
-Worker classes have very few private variables, some rather complicated private methods and few public methods.
+Worker classes have very few private and no public variables, some rather complicated private methods and few public methods.
 Worker classes are the only type of classes with private methods.
 Other classes don't have complicated methods to hide, other classes hide only variables.

 This means that worker classes are the only classes that do really complicated things that have to be hidden from the other programmers.
 At the same time, worker classes are extremely dangerous.
 You can easily hide too much complexity within a single worker class, such that no one will ever be able to understand it.
 You have to make absolutely sure that your worker classes are small and well tested.
 In fact, a worker class isn’t that different from a function where the function arguments correspond to the member variables.
 Therefore a worker class should never have more than 3 member variables and about 100 lines of code, depending on the general complexity of the class.
 Consider also using a few functions instead of a worker class.
-Functions have to explicitly pass around the variables which might make the code easier to understand and test.
+Functions have to explicitly pass around the variables which might make the code easier to understand and test, even if the code overall becomes slightly longer.

 As a general rule of thumb one can say that a worker class has become too complex if you struggle writing tests for it.
 This is a clear indication that it's time to break up the class into smaller pieces.
 For more details see the chapter on testing.

 ### Abstract Base Class

 The abstract base class has a different name in every programming language.
 In Java it's called an interface.
 This class type defines only the interface (shape) of a class.
 It doesn't contain an actual implementation nor variables.
 It contains only public method declarations.
 Variables are a hidden detail that should not be defined in an interface.
 One has to write classes that inherit from this abstract base class in order to implement it.
-In python and other dynamically typed languages you don’t need any interfaces, but they make the code easier to understand.
-In C++ and Java, it is very important to use interfaces in order to break the code into pieces, to reduce compile time and allow run time polymorphism.
+In python and other dynamically typed languages you don’t need any interfaces, but they can make the code easier to understand.
+In C++ and Java, it is very important to use interfaces in order to break the code into pieces, to reduce compilation time and allow run time polymorphism.
 We'll go into more details in chapter [Inheritance]

 In python a class has to inherit from `ABC` in order to be an abstract base class.
 The methods are all `abstractmethod` and they don't have any implementation.